All-New X-Men: Here to Stay

-The time displaced X-Men are later seen in the Danger Room doing an exercise on a Sentinel attack.
-Jean is using her telepathy to read people's minds without their consent, much to the annoyance of Kitty Pryde.
-Jean reveals Cyclops's meeting with Mystique much to the anger of Wolverine.
-Meanwhile, Mystique infiltrates the Raft prison with Sabretooth and breaks Lady Mastermind out by offering her riches.
-To avoid the guards, Lady Mastermind creates an illusion that the guards are being attacked by Zombie Avengers.
-At The Jean Grey School for Higher Learning, the adult Cyclops appears with Magik, Emma Frost and Magneto proclaiming "To me, my X-Men".

 Out of Their Depth

 Cyclops arrives to recruit more X-Men.
-While Wolverine and Cyclops argue about the original X-Men's returning to their time, the Stepford Cuckoos converse with Emma concerning Jean Grey's current weak and amateurish control over her telepathic abilities.
+While Wolverine and Cyclops argue about the original X-Men's returning to their time, the Stepford Cuckoos converse with Emma Frost concerning Jean Grey's current lack of control over her telepathy.
 Meanwhile, Lady Mastermind, Mystique, and Sabretooth rob banks under the illusion of the time-displaced X-Men and Wolverine's attacking them.
 Back at the Jean Grey School, the Stepford Cuckoos join Cyclops and, with much surprise and shock, the time-displaced Angel also joins him.
 Before being teleported away, the Stepford Cuckoos soundly defeat Jean Grey in a psychic battle for attempting to control Angel's mind.
 While flying in the Blackbird trying to find Mystique, the young X-Men, along with Shadowcat and Wolverine, are intercepted by the Uncanny Avengers.

 The Uncanny Avengers believe that the time-displaced X-Men are responsible for the attacks on the banks.
 Havok and the time-displaced Cyclops are shocked to see each other, as Cyclops thought that his brother was dead.
 Jean Grey, using her telepathy to see that the Scarlet Witch decimated the mutant population, loses her temper and telekinetically attacks her and the Avengers.
 She is stopped by the Scarlet Witch, and the situation is explained to her, although she is furious and distraught.
 Wolverine then reveals to the time-displaced X-Men that they are going to confront Mystique.